SimpleSoftwareIO/simple-qrcode/README.md

 <a id="docs-introduction"></a>
 ## Introduction
 Simple QrCode is an easy to use wrapper for the popular Laravel framework based on the great work provided by [Bacon/BaconQrCode](https://github.com/Bacon/BaconQrCode).
 We created an interface that is familiar and easy to install for Laravel users.

+<a id="docs-translations"></a>
+## Translations
+We are looking for users who speak Chinese, Korean or Japanese to help translate this document.
+Please create a pull request if you are able to make a translation!

 <a id="docs-configuration"></a>
 ## Configuration